Bambaclad1/CRUD-workoutManager-CLI/README.md

 Do people these days actually share their entire stack developing programs?
 I think it's nice to have in a documentation, just to let others know how I coded this program.

 ## Disclaimer
+**Typo Disclaimer**: *I understand that seeing 'Excercise' and 'Exercise' in the code base is a huge mistake I've made.
+I will fix this in the front-end, but the Console App will stay like this for now.*
 **AI Usage Disclaimer**: *AI was mostly used for help with complex parts such as serializing JSON, aside from that, youtube videos, and Microsoft docs/GeeksForGeeks/W3Schools was used.
 Oh btw, ChatGPT created this cool bannner at the start of the page :)*